Peanut Butter Protein Balls

 Anytime you like!
 These are great for a pre-work snack, post-workout snack, to beat the afternoon slump, for breakfast or even for dessert!

-If your dough is crumbly, try adding an extra scoop of peanut butter and drizzle of maple syrup and mix together.
-You can also add 1 tbsp of almond milk to help make the dough easier to work with
+If your dough is crumbly, try adding an extra scoop of peanut butter and a drizzle of maple syrup and mix together.
+You can also add one teaspoon of almond milk to help make the dough easier to work with